prettier/prettier/docs/plugins.md

 for pretty printers.
 A Prettier plugin can either print comments itself in its `print` function or rely on Prettier's comment algorithm.

-By default, if the AST has a top-level `comments` attribute, Prettier assumes that `comments` stores an array of comment nodes.
+By default, if the AST has a top-level `comments` property, Prettier assumes that `comments` stores an array of comment nodes.
 Prettier will then use the provided `parsers[<plugin>].locStart`/`locEnd` functions to search for the AST node that each comment "belongs" to.
-Comments are then attached to these nodes **mutating the AST in the process**.
+Comments are then attached to these nodes **mutating the AST in the process** and the `comments` property is deleted from the AST root.
 The `*Comment` functions are used to adjust Prettier's algorithm.
 Once attached to the AST, Prettier will automatically call the `printComment(path, options): Doc` function and insert the returned doc into the (hopefully) correct place.